Attentions

 # Generate saliency map with smoothing that reduce noise by adding noise

-saliency_map = saliency(score,
+saliency_map = saliency(

 X,